ibm-cloud-docs/language-translator/doc-translator.md

     1. Click **View credentials** under **Actions**.
     2. Copy the `apikey`, and `url` values.

-    With some service instances, you authenticate by providing a username and password.
+    With some service instances you authenticate by providing a username and password.
 If you see `username` and `password` in the credentials, use those values instead of `apikey` and `{apikey_value}` in the examples in this tutorial.

 ## Step 1: Log into Document Translator